danfitz/polarNews/README.md

 ## Feature Roadmap

 Given everything available in both APIs, here's a few features worth logging here for possible future development:
-* **Fix asynchronous issues where setting a filter leads to a ghost of the old filter flickering in and out of view**
 * Analyze article contents, not just headlines (may require a web scraper)
 * Add support for multiple languages (specifically ones that both News API and Aylien support)
 * Increase number of articles per query (maybe 100?)